 - Indian Rupee (INR) falls after gains yesterday

-The US Dollar is rising across the board.
-The US Dollar Index, which measures the greenback versus a basket of major currencies, trades +0.16% at the time of writing at 104.02, paring losses from the previous session.
+The US Dollar is rising against the Rupee but is falling against its major peers.
+The US Dollar Index, which measures the greenback versus a basket of major currencies, trades at -0.18% at the time of writing at 101.23, after six straight days of gains.